esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 The `Router` has 2 methods `router.createObservableFor()` and `router.createSubject()` which can be used for requests that receive many notifications, or simply for hooking onto a shared notification stream.

 ### Unique Request -> Many Responses with `router.createObservableFor(modelId)`
+It's often the case that one model needs to get a custom stream of updates from another model.
+For example: provide a request that outlines what's needed, then receive a stream of updates.
+Stopping that stream, and unhooking the observer needs to be handled by the API too.

-Lets again improve on our example.
+Lets again improve on our example using ESP observables.

 ```js
 class TradingModel extends BaseModel {